Hi, I'm Sas Petherick

 a fulfilling life.

-I live in the fabulous city of Bristol in the west of England with Ash, our pooch Bohdi and the furs: Rex and Badger.
+I live in the fabulous city of Bristol in the west of England with Ash, our pooch Bohdi and Badger the cat.

 It is a daily source of gratitudey-wonder that I have managed to wrap a business around some of my very favourite things: conversations, research, ritual and connection.
 My coaching practice has deep meaning for me.
 I’m finally home.